snakehead007/localhosted-invoice-administration/README.md

 # Invoice-administration

-#### develop notes:
-    running with --experimental-modules flag.
-    to run `node --experimental-modules src/app.js
-#### notes

 This program is mainly used for managing and administrating invoices and generating them into .pdf format

 Version 2.0(beta) is out.
 We are still improving and adding things on a daily basis.
-This is not a finished product, but you can still contribute and test it out.
+This is not a finished product, but you can still contribute and/or test it out.

 This project is translated in 2 languages, Dutch and English.

 This program is created and maintained for [www.mdsart.be/](https://www.mdsart.be/)

+demo
+---
+If you want to test it out and help make this program better, you can contact me so I can whitelist you.
+After that, you'll be able to go to [account.karel.be](https://account.karel.be/) and use it.

 about
 --